rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

 ![][strips_1]

 :   1. **Title** This is the title of your module.
 [10%, 09%, ne]
-    2. **Show Title** Determines whether the title of the module will appear for visitors or remain hidden.
+    2. **Show Title** Determines whether the title of the widget will appear for visitors or remain hidden.
 [9%, 47%, ne]
     3. **Status** Sets the publishing status for the module.
 [17%, 47%, ne]
     4. **Access** Sets the access level for the module.
 [10%, 70%, ne]
     5. **Filtered Article List Options** Gives you access to item-specific settings for the posts title, description, image, and link.
 [48%, 46%, nw]
     6. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket Module.
 [42%, 80%, nw]
     7. **Content Filter Rules** Sets the content filter rules for the module.
 [51%, 78%, sw]

-1. The **Title** field gives you the ability to set a title for the module itself.
-Every module has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
-The **Position** field right below it gives you the ability to set the position within the theme's layout the module should appear in.
+1. The **Title** field gives you the ability to set a title for the widget itself.
+Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
+The **Position** field right below it gives you the ability to set the position within the theme's layout the widget should appear in.

-2. The **Show Title** option gives you the ability to determine whether or not the title of the module will appear with the module on the frontend.
+2. The **Show Title** option gives you the ability to determine whether or not the title of the widget will appear with the widget on the frontend.

 3. The **Status** option allows you to determine the current publishing status of the module.
-An unpublished module will still appear on the backend for administrators, but will not appear on the live site.
+An unpublished widget will still appear on the backend for administrators, but will not appear on the live site.

-4. The **Access** option gives you the ability to determine which user group will be able to see the module on the frontend.
-Someone logged in as a registered user may be able to see a module set at that level while random visitors don't see it.
+4. The **Access** option gives you the ability to determine which user group will be able to see the widget on the frontend.
+Someone logged in as a registered user may be able to see a widget set at that level while random visitors don't see it.

 5. The **Filtered post List** gives you access to item-specific settings including:
     * **Title** - Allows you to override the post title in the module.
 The post title will be used if this is left at *Default*.